EugMJang/Cache-em_all/README.md

 ## How do I use this?

 Download this repository as a zip and unzip it.
 Then, navigate to chrome://extensions, enable developer mode, and click on "Load Unpacked".
 Select the unzipped file in your directory, and well, poggers, you're set to cache'em all!
-Alternatively use this website to load your websites! https://eugmjang.github.io/Cache-em_all/